awsdocs/amazon-aurora-user-guide/doc_source/USER_ExportSnapshot.md

 | 1\.19\.3 | 5\.6 |
 | 1\.19\.2 | 5\.6 |

-For more information about Aurora MySQL engine versions, see [Database Engine Updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.
+The following table shows the Aurora PostgreSQL engine versions that are supported for exporting snapshot data to Amazon S3\.
+For more information about Aurora PostgreSQL engine versions, see [Engine Versions for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.20180305.md)\.

 | Aurora PostgreSQL Version | PostgreSQL\-Compatible Version |